Dileep, Kavya Madhavan And Meenakshi's New Picture Together Go Viral!

 Most recently, a dubsmash video of Meenakshi Dileep, in which the star kid could be seen imitating some of the popular comedy scenes from Dileep movies had also emerged hugely popular in the social media platform.

 On the work front, Dileep was most recently seen in the film Kammara Sambhavam, directed by Rathish Ambat.
-The film as well as Dileep's stunning portrayal of the lead character had fetched a lot of praises from the various quarters.
+The film and Dileep's stunning portrayal of the lead character had fetched a lot of praises from the various quarters.

+Meanwhile, also take a look at some of the other pictures of Dileep, Kavya Madhavan and Meenakshi..

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.